andresacg30/tt-learning/README.md

-# Learn best practices with this excercises
+# Learn best practices with this exercises
 This should be an intro

 ### Exercise 1: